Wall Paint Pastel: How to Paint Pastel Colours

 For your walls, this means that you can use clear colours that are not obtrusive.

-Wall paints in pastel or varnishes in soft pastel shades: The colour palette of MissPompadour provides you with numerous pastel colours.
-Whether you are looking for a soft mint green, a light sky blue or a soft old pink, you will find them all here!
+Wall paints in pastel or varnishes in delicate pastel shades: The colour scheme from MissPompadourprovides you with numerous pastel colours.
+Whether you're looking for a delicate mint green, a light sky blue or a soft dusky pink, you'll find them all here!

-Pastel in bedroom, living room, kitchen and hallway
+Pastel colours: wall paint in the bedroom, living room, kitchen and hallway

-Due to their versatility, wall paints in pastel can be used in any room in your home.
+Thanks to their versatility, wall paints in pastel colours can be used in any room in your home

-If you are looking for a pastel wall paint for your bedroom, we recommend soothing colour shades.
-Pastel green, a light blue or, for lovers of romantic living styles, a soft, warm old pink are well suited.
+If you are looking for a pastelwall paint for your bedroom, we recommend pastel green, a light blue or, for lovers of romantic living styles, a soft, warm dusky pink.
 Combine with white furniture and bed linen in subtle or natural colours, shades of grey or white.
 With this combination, you'll do everything right with pastel colours in your bedroom.

 Ideal pastel colours for your living room: